-Annual receipts at nonemployer establishments: Other information services tts EOLWD Source: M
+Annual receipts at nonemployer establishments: Other information services

 Most valuable export: Prepackaged software

 NAICS 52 - Finance and Insurance.
 The Finance and Insurance sector comprises establishments primarily engaged in financial transactions (transactions involving the creation, liquidation, or change in ownership of financial assets) and/or in facilitating financial transactions.